quantmind/pulsar/docs/source/design.rst

     proxy = spawn(start=partial(create_echo_server, 'localhost:9898'))

-The :class:`examples.echo.manage.EchoServerProtocol` is introduced in the :ref:`echo server and client tutorial <tutorials-writing-clients>`.
+The :class:`.EchoServerProtocol` is introduced in the :ref:`echo server and client tutorial <tutorials-writing-clients>`.

 **stopping**